-Yarn's narrative construction and visualization pipeline (Fig. 3) consists of four stages: HTN generation, planning, layout and ordering, and visualization.
-Yarn is designed to run within a web browser, and each stage is fully implemented using JavaScript.
+Yarn's pipeline consists of four stages: HTN generation, planning, layout and ordering, and visualization.
 In the first stage, Yarn generates an in-memory HTN representation of the narrative from the input functions.
 Next, a multi-threaded HTN planner concurrently generates plans for each entity in the narrative.
 An initial node-link graph layout is generated from these plans in the Layout and Ordering stage.
 An ordering algorithm is then run to compute a final layout with minimum line crossings.
 The output from this stage represents one narrative timeline.
 These two stages are repeated to generate all possible timelines in the narrative.
-Finally, the timelines are sent to the Visualization stage where we merge flashback and flash-forward events in the narrative sjuzhet with event nodes in the selected timeline, then visualize the narrative in a web browser.
+Finally, the timelines are sent to the Visualization stage where each timeline is drawn inside a web browser, on demand.
 Two timelines can be displayed to enable visual comparison of the events in each timeline.